 In planning the Normandy landings, there were so many questions to consider.
 How would military leaders effectively coordinate more than 150,000 soldiers across miles of heavily fortified coastline?
 How would they unite different national forces under the broader Allied cause?
 And how would they deal with the unpredictable and constantly changing conditions on the battlefield?

-Today, modern leaders can look to the D-Day landings for powerful lessons on managing change and bringing people together across silos.
+Today, modern leaders can look to the D-Day landings for powerful lessons on managing change and breaking down silos.

 “There are lots of organizational lessons and lessons you can learn about leadership and management in warfare.
 Because it’s the extreme of human behavior,” says Mike Peters, a military historian and retired British Army officer.